 Image

 Incorporating Indigenous design principles and engagement with Indigenous communities is key to this project.
 Waterfront Toronto is working with the Mississaugas of the Credit First Nation, Host Nation and Treaty Holder, and the City of Toronto’s Indigenous Affairs Office to achieve this goal and support local Indigenous arts, cultures, storytelling, histories, and traditions.
 The effort focuses on celebrating Indigenous Place-making and Place-keeping – the collective re-imagining of public spaces to strengthen the connection between place, community, values, culture, past, present and future.

-The Indigenous design integration will be guided by the Mississaugas of the Credit First Nation and informed by engagement and collaboration with Indigenous consultants, team members, organizations, and communities, throughout the course of this project.
+Further Indigenous design integration will be guided by the MCFN and informed by engagement and collaboration with Indigenous consultants, team members, organizations, and communities, throughout the course of the design phase.

 Accessibility

-The Keating Channel Pedestrian Bridge will provide an accessible path of travel across the Keating Channel.
-It will go above and beyond AODA compliance and adhere to the City of Toronto’s Accessibility Design Guidelines and Waterfront Toronto’s Draft Accessibility Design Guidelines.
+The bridge will provide an accessible path of travel across the Keating Channel.
+It will go above and beyond AODA compliance and adhere to the City of Toronto’s Accessibility Design Guidelines [LINK] and Waterfront Toronto’s Accessibility Design Guidelines, Version 1 [PDF].

 Active Transportation

-The Keating Channel Pedestrian Bridge will complement existing pedestrian and bicycle infrastructure, including the separated bike lanes on the Cherry Street bridge that connect the Martin Goodman Trail to the bike paths on Villiers Island and Toronto’s greater cycling network.
+The bridge will complement existing pedestrian and bicycle infrastructure, including the separated bike lanes on the Cherry Street bridge that connect the Martin Goodman Trail to the bike paths on Villiers Island and Toronto’s greater cycling network.
 This bridge will offer an additional crossing, connecting the Water’s Edge Promenade to the east of Parliament Slip to a future park and pedestrian pathways at Promontory Park North.

 Design Competition

 In May 2023, Waterfront Toronto and its partners issued a Request for Qualifications (RFQ) seeking architects, engineers, landscape architects and other design professionals to submit statements of qualifications to produce innovative design proposals for the bridge.
-We received 13 submissions from a variety of local, national and international teams.
+Thirteen (13) submissions were received from a variety of local, national and international teams.
 Following careful evaluation of the submissions, five (5) Proponents were selected to participate in the Design Competition stage.

-To further the public aspect of the Design Competition, the shortlisted teams shared their designs with the public at a virtual meeting on September 28, 2023 and public feedback was sought through an online survey that was open for one week from September 28-October 5.
+As part of the design competition, Waterfront Toronto heard from over 2,000 people through a virtual community consultation, including a virtual meeting on September 28, 2023 and an online survey that was open for one week from September 28-October 5.

 Learn more about the virtual design presentations.

-An evaluation committee made up of Waterfront Toronto, City of Toronto and Mississaugas of the Credit First Nation staff will review the designs considering input from a Technical Advisory Committee, the Community Advisory Committee and the public.
-More information to follow.
+An evaluation committee made up of Waterfront Toronto, City of Toronto and Mississaugas of the Credit First Nation staff reviewed the designs considering input from technical advisors, a Community Advisory Committee, Indigenous communities and the public.
+After careful consideration of all the submissions from the shortlisted teams, the Equinox Bridge was selected.

-This project is funded, in part, by the Government of Canada.
+This project funded, in part, by the Government of Canada.

+Image